 We generally warrant our products for a period of 12 months or more from the date of sale and estimate probable product warranty costs at the time we recognize revenue.
-Factors that affect our warranty liability include historical and anticipated rates of warranty claims, materials usage, and service delivery costs.
-Warranty costs incurred have not been material in recent years.
-However, we assess the adequacy of our warranty obligations periodically and adjust the accrued warranty liability on the basis of our estimates.
+Factors that affect our warranty liability include historical and anticipated rates of warranty claims, materials usage, and delivery costs.
+We assess the adequacy of our warranty obligations each reporting period and adjust the accrued warranty liability on the basis of our estimates.